 Diving into the world of numbers, one might encounter the enigmatic sequence "3 5 1 10."
 At first glance, it appears as a mere arrangement of integers.
-However, in the realm of mathematics, such sequences can hold deeper meanings, particularly when interpreted as fractions.
+That said, in the realm of mathematics, such sequences can hold deeper meanings, particularly when interpreted as fractions.
 The challenge lies in deciphering how these numbers can be arranged to form meaningful fractional representations and what those representations might signify.

 Understanding Fractions: The Basics